carmichaelt/promptblocks/ReadMe.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

+## 🤝 Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before getting started.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you add one).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.